AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-2587-graphql-response-contains-disabled-categories-that-should-not-be-listed-in-the-category-aggregations.md

 ## Issue

-**[!DNL GraphQL]** response contains disabled categories that should not be listed in the category aggregations.
+**[!DNL GraphQL]** response contains disabled categories that shouldn't be listed in the category aggregations.

 <u>Steps to reproduce</u>: